Breed Comparison

 Trainability: Both Are Superstars

 Both breeds score a perfect 5/5 on trainability.
+The AKC ranks Golden Retrievers and Labrador Retrievers among the most trainable breeds in existence.
 They're among the easiest breeds to train in our entire database.
 There's a subtle difference, though: Goldens are methodical learners who focus intently on their handler.
 Labs learn quickly too, but their enthusiasm sometimes outpaces their attention span.
 A Lab might know exactly what you want and still get distracted by a squirrel mid-command.

 Both breeds excel as service dogs, therapy dogs, and search-and-rescue dogs.
 For first-time owners, either breed will make training feel rewarding rather than frustrating.